mtsluis/simpleartviewer/README.md

 * Search filtering type (e.g., by artist, artwork title, artwork type), and eventually combine those.

 ## What it does
-Quite simply, it searches de database for a given keyword, and after selecting an artwork it will open the image file so that you can fully enjoy it.
+Quite simply, it searches the database for a given keyword and selecting an artwork will open the image file.
 Looking at paintings is nice.

 ## Screenshot
 Search result table example: